 - Dive among the coral reefs in the Kaimana Island: It is a marine-protected area linked with Raja Ampat Island and the Bird’s Head Seascape.
 Kaimana Island is well known for some of the best diving in the world.
 It is located in the famous Coral Triangle, an area with more species of fish and coral than any other place on earth.
 This island has been famously known as the “Kingdom of Fishes” and is a favorite spot for people practicing macro-photography.

 - Pulau Biak: Known for its underwater sports and museums, you can enjoy diving or be a part of birdwatching tours when you visit this island.
 Pulau Biak is also popular for its historical sites such as the Cenderawasih Museum.
 You can sail to the other side of the island to view the stunning rock formations in Urfu and Samber.

 Papua is a remote island with serene beaches and tropical forests.
 It is perfect for a peaceful vacation.
-Here are some common risks travellers may face in Papua:
+Here are some common risks travelers may face in Papua:

-Shady travel agencies in Papua might dupe international travellers.
+- Shady travel agencies in Papua might dupe international travelers.
 Hence, be cautious while you’re making bookings.

-Papua Travel Medical Insurance for International Travellers – FAQs
+Papua Travel Medical Insurance for International Travelers – FAQs

 Healthcare facilities are very basic in Papua.
 Hospitals suffer from power shortages as well as run out of medicine sometimes.